aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-emails-mhtml-aspose-java/_index.md

 ### Basic Initialization

-After setting up the library, initialize it in your Java application to start using its features:
+After adding the dependency, initialize the license in your Java code:

 ```java
 import com.aspose.email.License;